propan/hh-sync/README.md

 # hh-sync

-a command-line utility for syncing workouts from Endomondo to HeiaHeia
+a command-line utility for syncing workouts from Endomondo to [HeiaHeia](https://www.heiaheia.com) and [Kilometrikisa](https://www.kilometrikisa.fi)

 ## Important!

-The unitility does ask you to provide Endomondo and HeiaHeia (or Facebook) credentials.
-They are sent only to Endomodo and HeiaHeia (or Facebook) using HTTPS connection and stored locally.
+The utility asks you to provide credentials to all services it needs to have access to.
+They are stored locally and sent only to these services using HTTPS connection.
 But, when given, they are stored in plain text in `~/.hh-sync` folder. **Make sure you keep these files safe.**

 ## Good to know